 When it comes to homemade vinaigrettes, we usually make them with equal parts oil and acid (citrus juice or vinegar).
-But for this recipe, we pulled back one the lemon juice a bit to give the dressing a thicker, more creamy texture.
-And since we’re using only lemon juice, not a combo of lemon juice and vinegar, that smaller amount doesn’t decrease the overall lemon flavor at all.
+But for this recipe, we pulled back on the lemon juice a bit to give the dressing a thicker, more creamy texture.
+(Don’t worry, it’s still very much a lemony dill vinaigrette!)

-Additionally, we load up the vinaigrette with fresh dill, a bit of shallot and Dijon which adds flavor but also helps to emulsify the vinaigrette.
+Additionally, we load up the vinaigrette with fresh dill, a bit of shallot and Dijon which adds flavor and emulsifies the vinaigrette.